cjrd/kmap/README.md

 1. See a simple demo at `http://localhost:8000/dev.html`

-## Data format

-Coming soon (send me an email if you need this right now)

 ## Data Format

-TODO fully document the data format

-The minimal expected data format is as follows (only id is required):
+The minimal expected data format is as follows (only ids are required):

         [node1, node2, ...]